WCF Founder Joseph Lam

 Joseph participated in feeding the hungry on the streets of Calcutta.
 It was a life-changing experience.
 He witnessed Mother Teresa's devotion to the sick and dying and saw the enormous needs and suffering of the poorest souls.

-In 1993, Joseph started his first children's relief program and incorporated the non-profit, World Children's Fund.
+In the early 1990’s, Joseph started his first children's relief program and incorporated the non-profit, World Children's Fund.
 Marketing and direct mail have created a strong base of caring contributors.
 Since its inception, Joseph has devoted himself to helping children and families around the world who are suffering from the effects of poverty, disease, natural disaster, famine, civil strife and war.

 In 1996, Joseph Lam was honored with an honorary doctorate in the field of humanities from Liberty University for his distinguished humanitarian service.
 “No child should go hungry, naked, or unloved,” says Joseph Lam.
 Everyone can be involved in saving the children, and we can help put an end to child abuse.